Wellbeing in Europe is a global community, project and event about how each and every citizen in Europe is finding ways to be healthy and prosper.

 In response, we are building a global Festival to share and collect snapshots of solutions which are being tried at the very level of our everyday lives, and use smart social networks to accelerate the spread reliable information and tested approaches.

-Good for you: You join a pan European movement of researchers, citizen experts, funders etc. Individuals and organisations who are building a new narrative about where we are going and how problems can be solved at the local, and European level.
+Good for you: You join a pan European movement of researchers, citizen experts, funders etc. Individuals and organizations who are building a new narrative about where we are going and how problems can be solved at the local, and European level.
 By growing your network, you can access opportunities for your personal and professional development.

 Good for everyone: We learn who others are, what they are doing to solve problems, and how we can support one another more effectively.
 By putting together the different perspectives of people from different walks of like and parts of Europe in the same conversation, we can see the bigger picture.
 By putting together the lived experiences “on the ground” of different people, we can and identify credible strategies and contributions make an impact on messy problems that impact everyone and that no one can solve by themselves.